kjwilsondev/flask-restplus/app/main/controller/README.md

   A decorator to route resources

 - **api.marshal_with:**
-  A decorator specifying the fields to use for serialization (userDto)
+  A decorator specifying the fields to use for serialization (Dto)

 - **api.marshal_list_with:**
   A shortcut decorator for marshal_with above withas_list = True